Vimala-Suram/PSA/Newtons Approximation/README.md

 2. **Derivative Required**: You need to know the derivative of the function, which may not always be easy to compute.
 3. **Possible Divergence**: If the function has inflection points, or if the derivative at the guess is zero, the method may fail.

-## Conclusion

-Newton’s Approximation is a versatile method used in various scientific, engineering, and mathematical applications to find solutions to equations where direct solving methods are not feasible.
-It can be adapted to solve more complex problems, and it is widely used in numerical simulations and optimizations.